 Rena Anakwe is an interdisciplinary artist and performer, working primarily with sound, visuals, and scent.
 Exploring intersections between traditional healing practices, spirituality and performance she creates works focused on sensory-based, experiential interactions using technology.
 A member of the artistic collective NON Worldwide, she is based in Brooklyn, New York by way of Nigeria and Canada.
 Rena is a graduate of: the Interactive Telecommunications Program at NYU’s Tisch School of the Arts (MPS), The Actors Studio Drama School at Pace University (MFA) and NYU’s Leonard N. Stern School of Business (BS.).
-She has collaborated, produced and shown audio/visual work at: Green Space, Le Poisson Rouge, La MaMa E.T.C., Danspace Project, Museum of Arts and Design, TCC Chicago, MINKA [BAX/Submerge], Knockdown Center, NY Art Book Fair, MoMA PS1, Les Nubians ‘Up Close & Personal’ Tour, CTM Festival, the Museum of the Moving Image, Europe’s Capital of Culture in Turku.
+She has produced and shown audio/visual work at: Green Space, Le Poisson Rouge, La MaMa E.T.C., Danspace Project, Museum of Arts and Design, TCC Chicago, MINKA [BAX/Submerge], Knockdown Center, NY Art Book Fair, MoMA PS1, Les Nubians ‘Up Close & Personal’ Tour, CTM Festival, the Museum of the Moving Image, Europe’s Capital of Culture in Turku.

 Destiny Be was raised in Maryland, in a Black suburban enclave of Washington DC.
 A mover and a dancer from an early age, she was trained in ballet through childhood to adolescence, and continued to practice and enjoy movement.
 In 2009, she moved to New York to attend Parsons School of Design, and has since resided in Brooklyn.
 As an artist she integrates many disciplines to explore speculative futures and project her own consciousness onto reality to produce criticality and investigate the Self.
 Her interests and foci are wide, she takes advantage of her art and design disciplines to articulate, to understand, and problem solve the world around her.